eceguneyyy/dsa210-project/README.md

 - Null Hypothesis 3 (H₀₃): Income level does not significantly affect PM2.5 exposure levels.
 - Alternative Hypothesis 3 (Hₐ₃): Countries with lower income levels have higher PM2.5 exposure levels.

+## EDA Process
+I started the EDA process by gathering and combining three datasets: PM2.5 air pollution data from the World Bank (2020), mortality rates from the IHME Global Burden of Disease Study (2023), and country income classifications from the World Bank metadata.
+Because PM2.5 measurements were only available up to 2020 and the mortality data was from 2023, I used the most recent year from each dataset.
+Since my analysis is cross-sectional, comparing countries at one point in time was enough for the goals of this project.
+After merging everything using country codes and names, I cleaned the data by removing missing values and standardizing the income groups.
+The final dataset included 172 countries that had complete information for PM2.5 levels, mortality rates, and income categories.
+Once the data was ready, I moved on to the visualization stage.

+## Hypothesis Testing
+To check whether the relationships I observed in the EDA were statistically meaningful, I ran hypothesis tests using Pearson correlation to test the relationship between PM2.5 and mortality, and one-way ANOVA to compare mortality rates and PM2.5 levels across different income groups.
+The significance level was set at α = 0.05.

+## Hypothesis Test 1: PM2.5 vs Mortality Rate
+- Pearson’s r: –0.339
+- p-value: 0.0000055
+- R²: 0.115
+- Direction: Negative
+- Conclusion: Reject H₀ (significant)

+Interpretation: Countries with higher PM2.5 sometimes have lower mortality, but the relationship is weak.
+This likely reflects demographic differences rather than pollution directly lowering mortality.
+PM2.5 alone does not explain mortality well.

+## Hypothesis Test 2: Income Groups – Mortality Rates
+- F: 14.52
+- p-value: 0.00000018
+- η²: 0.206
+- Conclusion: Reject H02 (Significant)

+Interpretation: Mortality rates are significantly different across income groups.
+Income level explains about 21% of the variation.
+The main reason is demographics: high-income countries have older populations with higher natural mortality, while lower-income countries have younger populations.

+## Hypothesis Test 3: PM2.5 Levels Across Income Groups
+- F-statistic: 18.41
+- p-value: 0.000000002
+- Effect size (η²): 0.247
+- Conclusion: Reject H₀₃ (Significant)

+Interpretation: PM2.5 levels are significantly different across income groups.
+Income level explains about 25% of the variation in pollution exposure.
+Low-income countries face much higher air pollution than wealthy countries.
+This makes sense because wealthier nations have stricter environmental regulations, cleaner energy sources, and better pollution control technology.